Safe0x/Safe0x/README.md

 Cryptosafe is a web app that enables digital asset owners to confidently share a reference to their assets with people they trust.

+The current version is a proof of concept.

+It's built using: Nodejs and IPFS.
 # Background
 With Bitcoin and Crypto assets reaching the mainstream.
 There is a new wealth being created online.
 Before, we used to keep our assets in bank safes.